From the Rector...

-- · First, simply decide in advance to observe a Holy Lent .
-This means that, whatever you choose to do in Lent--(even if it's the ‘ole giving up of chocolate) --make sure it reminds you daily that you are in the Season of Lent.
+- Observe a Holy Lent.
+This means that, whatever you choose to do in Lent – even if it's the old giving up of chocolate – make sure it reminds you daily that you are in the Season of Lent.

-- · Plan to attend one of the Ash Wednesday (March 5) service with the Imposition of Ashes and experience the humbling and yet powerful liturgy.
+- Plan to attend one of the Ash Wednesday (March 5) services with the Imposition of Ashes and experience the humbling and yet powerful liturgy.

-- · Fast on Ash Wednesday and Good Friday (April 18).
+- Fast on Ash Wednesday and Good Friday (April 18).
 Years ago I maintained a pactice of fasting one day a week.
-No Food for 24 hours.
+No food for 24 hours.
 Water only.
-I did this for about nine months.
-Continuing this practice for 9 months proved to be both personally revealing and spiritually nourishing!
+Continuing this practice for nine months proved to be both personally revealing and spiritually nourishing!
 I still maintan this practice for these holy days.
 To be sure, fasting does not necessarily require you to eat nothing; it could involve abstaining from something you regularly consume.

-- · Pray & and meditate regularly and intentionally During Lent, a band of parishioners pray the Daily Office in the form of Morning Prayer in the chapel Tuesday mornings at 7:00am.
-Evening Prayer is held in the Chapel on Wednesdays at 6:30pm.
+- Pray and and meditate regularly and intentionally.
+During Lent, a band of parishioners pray the Daily Office in the form of Morning Prayer in the chapel Tuesday mornings at 7 am.
+Evening Prayer is held in the Chapel on Wednesdays at 6:30 pm.
 I have engaged in meditation in various forms for several decades.
 In recent years my practice has dropped off, but this Lent I look forward to reintroducing daily meditation into my life.

-- · Study One way to approach the Bible is to choose one book or letter, no matter how short, and divide it into daily passages.
+- Study.
+One way to approach the Bible is to choose one book or letter, no matter how short, and divide it into daily passages.
 Make each passage your thought for a day.
 Lent is also a good time to read a book by a spiritual writer.
 Authors such as Anne Lamott and Richard Rohr are popular.
-One of my favorites is Works of Love by Soren Kierkegaard, A Book that would be quite appropriate for Lent in preparation for Easter is My Descent into Death; and the Message of Love which Brought Me Back by Howard Storm.
+One of my favorites is Works of Love by Soren Kierkegaard.
+Another nook that would be appropriate for Lent is My Descent into Death and the Message of Love which Brought Me Back by Howard Storm.

-- · Engage Others.
+- Engage Others.
 During Lent make it a point to bring compassionate attentiveness to others, especially those who you might otherwise ignore or avoid.
 Make the most of Lent by visiting Common Cathedral for prayers and a meal.
-This remarkable worship community, co-founded by our deacon , Marc Genty, meet every Friday evening at 6:00pm at Collyer Park in Longmont.
+This remarkable worship community, co-founded by our deacon, Marc Genty, meets every Friday at 6 pm at Collyer Park in Longmont.

 I welcome you to meet with me if you have questions or are looking for additional ways to develop a meaningful Lenten practice within the confines of your schedule.
 May God bless you and keep you in this Holy Season of Lent ... and beyond!